peru trip f.a.q. for friends

 What is there to do in Lima?

 I feel like I haven’t stressed this enough, so I’ll say it again: Lima is all about food.
 Just come down here to try everything Peruvian food has to offer.
-It’s amazing and I’m not biased like someone from Russia is going to tell you Russian cuisine is the best one in the world (ew).

 What is the best time to visit?